isomerpages/moe-fairfieldsec/_prospective-students/Direct School Admission/Overview.md

 Parents should apply online for a Registration Number, so they can apply through DSA Portal.
 This is done using an online form via MOE DSA website.

-4\) The application period for DSA is from&nbsp;**5 May 2022, 11am to 1 June 2022, 3pm.**&nbsp;Applicants must submit their applications through the DSA-Sec Portal.&nbsp;Incomplete or late applications will not be considered.

 #### Timeline for DSA

 **1) Selection of Trials/Auditions**

-*   The selection will happen from&nbsp;**late June – mid September.**
 *   Applicants who are shortlisted will be notified to attend the Selection Trials.